alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-Let's start thinking and refactoring the company class, the first thing I notice is the attribute naming of `employees` in this small class is clear that is the number of employees as we can see the validation a few lines below however that could be easily an csv text in a different entrypoint, so I will rename `numberOfEmployees` for now.
+Let's start thinking and refactoring the company class, the first thing I notice is the attribute naming of `employees` in this small class is clear that is the number of employees as we can see the validation a few lines below however that could be easily a CSV text in a different entry point, so I will rename `numberOfEmployees` for now.

-Even after renaming the parameter I noticed that we could go for a primitive obsession problem in the future as both parameters are string and having no meaning to the business, so my second step is to create a interface `FantasyName` this is important because I could have different implementations for company names for example or even for other business classes like contracts between companies.
+Even after renaming the parameter, I noticed that we could go for a primitive obsession problem in the future as both parameters are string and have no meaning to the business, so my second step is to create an interface `FantasyName` this is important because I could have different implementations for company names for example or even for other business classes like contracts between companies.

 #################### Violating some SOLID principles ###################